vpidev/ui-styleguide/README.md

 *Why?*: Bootstrap provides the most straightforward approach to a clean, professional-looking UI

-*Why?*: Boostrap 4.x is still in Alpha as of August 2016
+*Why?*: Bootstrap 4.x is still in Alpha as of August 2016

-*Why?*: Want to be ready to optimze sites for mobile
+*Why?*: Want to be ready to optimize sites for mobile